 The Observatory operates a network of seismograph stations and collects real-time data from numerous seismograph stations around the world to monitor earthquake activities and to provide earthquake information services, including the dissemination of Quick Earthquake Messages through Twitter, Weibo and RSS.
 It also operates a network of tide gauges to provide information on tides, mean sea levels, storm surges and tsunamis.
 The Observatory issues warnings in the unlikely event that tsunamis may affect Hong Kong.

 For climate services, the Observatory operates the “Climatological Information Services” webpage which provides the public and users in different sectors with one-stop-shop online access to various climate information and statistics of Hong Kong, the latest climate news and educational resources on climate subjects.
-The Observatory also actively collaborates with stakeholders and partners to enhance the usage of climate information in different areas, including engineering projects, town planning, water resources management, scientific research, energy saving and disaster risk reduction.
+The Observatory also actively collaborates with stakeholders and partners to enhance the usage of climate information in different areas, including engineering projects, town planning, water resources management, scientific research, energy saving, public health and disaster risk reduction.

 The Observatory issues predictions of the annual rainfall and the total number of tropical cyclones affecting Hong Kong in the year.
 It also issues seasonal forecasts of temperature and rainfall of Hong Kong via its website.
 The Observatory also conducts researches on climate change impacts to Hong Kong, and through the “Climate Change” webpage summarizes the past and projected climate trends in the global as well as local contexts and provides the latest updates and relevant data on climate change issues.

-To promote public awareness of climate change, natural disasters, and the Observatory’s services, outreach activities such as public talks, seminars, courses, and exhibitions, including the annual Open Day, are regularly organized.
+To promote public awareness of climate change, natural disasters, and the Observatory’s services, outreach activities such as public talks, seminars, courses, and exhibitions, including the Observatory Open Day, are regularly organized.
 Publicity and public educational materials, Observatory’s Blog and Weather Note are also produced.
 Through the “Science in the Public Service” campaign, the Observatory also joins forces with other government bureaux/departments to enhance the public’s understanding of the application of science and technology in the provision of public services.